 Our progress and success must be evident to our end of life care patients and families, colleagues and commissioners.
-Measurable KPIs relating to patient experience, safety and outcomes will be brought through the EOLC Steering Group to measure improvements and success.
+Measurable Key Performance Indicators (KPIs) relating to patient experience, safety and outcomes will be brought through the EOLC Steering Group to measure improvements and success.

 Success can only be truly measured through the eyes of our patients and their families and friends.
 To gather this information we will send a bereavement survey following deaths in the Trust to ensure we receive family experience on what dying looks like in CHFT, both in hospital and community.
 Then we can better shape our services and improve the care of these patients.
-If we can consistently deliver the sort of care we would want to receive for ourselves or our relatives, we know we will have succeeded.